→The eLearning Africa Ministerial Round Table

 The goal of the meeting is to facilitate open dialogue and generate practical recommendations that will have real-world impact on policy drafting and implementation.

-The 15th eLearning Africa Ministerial Round Table will take place on May 24, 2022 alongside the eLearning Africa Conference.
+The 15th eLearning Africa Ministerial Round Table will take place on May 25, 2023 alongside the eLearning Africa Conference and will address the theme 'Education, Digital Transformation and the 'Youth Bulge'.

 → Previous Editions: communiqués & resources